import-ariel/bayes_beats/README.md

 - RMS Features, which capture the acerage loudness of the audio
 - Mel Spectogram features, which capture the frequency and pitch components of audio which humans are the most susceptible too

+One way to think of these features is like the "smile vector" that we saw in class.
+They let our model pick up on characteristics of music that seperate it from other audio.

 4) Encode the features and MP3 data into an "latent space" for music generation.

 5) Train the model using diffusion techniques.